ansible-collections/community.general/README.md

 Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.

+Please note that some content will not work with Ansible 2.9 releases before 2.9.20, and ansible-base 2.10 releases before 2.10.8.
+If you are using such a version, please upgrade to a newer (or better: latest) version of Ansible 2.9 respectively ansible-base 2.10, or preferably to an ansible-core version.

 ## External requirements

 Some modules and plugins require external libraries.
 Please check the requirements for each plugin or module you use in the documentation to find out which requirements are needed.